j-boers-13/j-boers-13/README.md

 ## About Me
 I'm a Full-Stack Ruby on Rails Developer with a passion for building scalable web applications.

-I love working with new technologies and
+I love working with new technologies and software, and like to tinker with new ideas when I have the time.

 ## 🛠️ Skills
 - **Languages:** Ruby, JavaScript, Python, C++ and more